About - Martial Arts Australia / Martial Arts Alliance

 Training History in Brief – Graham Slater the Martial Arts Australia Founder started his martial arts training in England 40 years ago in 1973 after being inspired by Bruce Lee movies.
 There was also a vital need to defend himself from the ever increasing violence by gang warfare on the streets of Liverpool, England.
 Originally he started by learning from books and soon tracked down a local Goju Karate school to train at.
 The environment gave Graham the motivation to train and the skills to build a strong foundation to continue his training in Australia.

 In 1975 his family immigrating to Australia where he immediately found a local martial arts schools and commenced training in Kyokushinkai Karate, Ken Shin Kan and Kickboxing until 1979.
 He then started training in Shotokan / Shotokai (Harada sensei’s style ) until 1982 when he change to mainstream Japanese Shotokai Karate directly under Sensei Yasuo Ikeda and other notable masters.
 After his master passed away Graham expanded his training into Aikido, Ju Jutsu, Shintaido, Tai Chi and Shaolin Kung Fu.
 He has many notable achievements and milestones on his martial arts journey and feels very fortunate and lucky to acquire so many experiences and rewards.
+In 2005 Graham found what he feels was the ultimate Master / Mentor Sensei Stan Schmidt and commenced private lessons with him.
+This relationship gave Graham a new appreciation for JKA karate and training wholisitcally with multiple elements (College of the Open Hand).
 In 2014 Graham was awarded 7th Dan Karate by Sensei Stan Schmidt (and an international panel), inducted into the Australian Martial Arts Hall of Fame (AMAHOF), the World Karate Union Hall of Fame USA and the Alan Goldberg’s USA Hall of Honors for his contributions to the industry in both a local and international capacity.